g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

 set protocols mpls label-switched-path R1-R8-A secondary secondary set protocols mpls label-switched-path R1-R6-A secondary secondary
 ```
-Creating a explicit-path without hops defined, the router calculate the best CSPF path, the secondary path ALWAYS will be totally different than primary.
+By creating an explicit path without defined hops, the router calculates the best CSPF path.
+The secondary path will ALWAYS be completely different from the primary.

-Now, let's the output to confirm if the secondary path is established correctly.
+Now, let's check the output to confirm if the secondary path is established correctly.
 ```
 root@R1> show mpls lsp name R1-R6-A detail
 Ingress LSP: 2 sessions